 There is a high threat of insurgency operations carried out by Houthi forces in Yemen affecting merchant traffic in the southern Red Sea.
-It is unlikely that the Houthis will resume a widespread campaign of drone and missile strikes against ships.
-Which was paused on 19 January 2025.
+It is unlikely that the Houthis will resume their widespread campaign of drone and missile strikes against ships, which was paused on 19 January 2025.
 Certain vessels, such as those linked to Israel by Houthi determination, as well as vessels linked to the US, might be targeted if such vessels are in the area.
 The primary threat currently is from collateral damage as Houthi forces engage with US naval assets in the area.

 On 15 March 2025, the US conducted strikes against Houthi positions in Sana'a and Northern Yemen, whereas Israel renewed strikes on Gaza on the 18 March, formally ending the ceasefire there.
 The Houthis retaliated by launching ordnance at US naval assets in the Red Sea and at least one missile against Israeli territory.
-It is not certain that the Houthis will resume their maritime campaign against shipping, likely preferring a limited response at this time.
 It is uncertain what motivated the US strikes, though it may have to do with US positioning with regards to Iran.

-new vessels are encompassed by the threat, and the Houthis have rhetorically allowed themselves the space not to attack individual vessels.
+On 12 March 2025, the Houthis threatened to resume strikes against "Israeli vessels" in the Red Sea, whereas these were already "banned" under the current Houthi policy.
+It is unclear which new vessels are encompassed by the threat, and the Houthis have rhetorically allowed themselves the space not to attack individual vessels.
 It is uncertain that the Houthis will strike vessels in the short to medium term under the current circumstances.
 The Houthis have reduced their targeting list to primarily Israeli vessels, although US vessels are likely to also be targeted.
 However, with the substantial reduction in Red Sea transits, it is not clear if there are targets available.
-It is possible that a Houthi strike will take place against Israeli soil directly.
+Houthi attempts at missile and drone strikes against Israel are expected to continue in the medium term.